Omada Switch DHCP Relay Configuration Guide

 Step 1: Configure the VLAN and L3 interface connected to the DHCP client: This VLAN should be in the same network segment as the IP addresses the DHCP client will obtain, so as to ensure that the client can communicate with the switch after obtaining the address;

-Step 2: Configure the VLAN and L3 interface connected to the DHCP client: This interface and the server should belong to the same network segment, so that the switch and the server can communicate with each other to complete the message relay.
+Step 2: Configure the VLAN and L3 interface connected to the DHCP server: This interface and the server should belong to the same network segment, so that the switch and the server can communicate with each other to complete the message relay.

 Step 3: Enable DHCP Relay globally.